 - Chroma – its purity or difference from neutral gray

 The colors are organized in a so-called Tree.
 The vertical “trunk” of the tree is the value, and it goes from white to black, creating a range of grays.
-The horizontal “brunches” are the chroma, which starts from the gray and moves further away to the pure color hues.
+The horizontal “brunches” are the chroma, starting from the gray and moving further away to the pure color hues.
 The Munsell Color System includes five primary colors (Yellow, Green, Blue, Purple, and Red) and five secondary colors (Yellow-Red, Greenish-Yellow, Blue-Green, Purplish-Blue, Reddish-Purple).

 As creatives, we cannot omit this general knowledge, although we don’t have to know all of the nerdy details and mathematical formulas about color (unless you want to, of course).
 However, I think it’s crucial to understand the basics of how it works.
 Let’s embrace the complexity of color and use it to our advantage!